kgaleziowski/intelligent-garbage-truck/README.md

 # Intelligent Garbage Truck

 **Implementation of intelligent autonomous garbage truck that travels by path with the lowest cost (TSP problem solved with genetic algorithms) from garbage to garbage, collects garbage if circumstances allows to do so (decision trees classification) and recogonizes type of garbage that is in trash (neural network object recognition).
-Agent uses BFS and A(*) algorithms implementation for state space searching, agent environment is highly configurable.**
+Agent uses BFS and A(*) algorithms implementation for state space searching, agent environment is highly configurable.
+Agent can turn left, right and move forward by one unit with cost of 1.
+If he moves through obstacle it has additional cost of 10.
+Agent with A(*) algorithm toggled will always consider that cost and with help of genetic algorithms traversal of all trashes will be always close to optimal.**

 ---